soundpress/nycadministrativecode/docs/c18/index.rst

-**Subchapter 2: Regulation of the Sale of Herbal Cigarettes and Flavored Tobacco Products and Regulation of Age of Entry to Non-Tobacco Hookah Establishments**
+**Subchapter 2: Regulation of the Sale of Flavored Tobacco Products, Flavored Electronic Cigarettes and Flavored E-liquid, and Regulation of Age of Entry to Non-Tobacco Hookah Establishments**